Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-21-eclipse-lomboker-valvar.markdown

 </p>

 <p>
-For the conference, I named it "lombokifier", which for French speaking, would suggest that it would mix the code in so small parts that it would liquify it. <BR/>
-For the presentation title, I have chosen "Chérie, J'ai Lombokifié les Classes" (french translation of "Honey, I Shrunk the Classes"), which is a reference to the film "Honey, I Shrunk the Kids".
+For the presentation title, I have chosen "Chérie, J'ai Lomboké les Classes" (french translation of "Honey, I Shrunk the Classes"), which is a reference to the film "Honey, I Shrunk the Kids".
 </p>

 Reminder, it is open-source, fork it on GitHub <A href="https://github.com/Arnaud-Nauwynck/mytoolbox/tree/master/eclipse-plugins/fr.an.eclipse.tools.lombok">https://github.com/Arnaud-Nauwynck/mytoolbox .. fr.an.eclipse.tools.lombok</A>